Download and rate the In The Know Cycling app for your Apple or Android phone or tablet.

 Among tubeless tires for everyday road cycling and racing, I’ve found that a tire’s aerodynamics, road feel, rolling resistance, and ease of installation matter most to your speed and experience.
-The Continental Grand Prix 5000 S TR performs as well or better against these criteria than other tires we’ve tested or considered for this comparative review.
+The Continental Grand Prix 5000 S TR performs nearly as well as or better against these criteria as other tires we’ve tested or considered for this comparative review.

-At the time of this update, you can find it at Competitive CyclistPlanet Cyclery, Performance Bike, Amazon, and Merlin.
+At the time of this update, you can find it at BTD (BikeTiresDirect), Performance Bike, Amazon, Merlin, and Sigma Sports.

-If you want the best tubeless tires for your road bike, there’s a lot to consider.
+If you want the best tubeless tires for your road bike, there’s much to consider.

 New and updated models are regularly being introduced.
 They have different aero, resistance, comfort, handling, grip, and installation performance properties in combination with different wheels.
 That forces you to consider what wheels you ride and the type of riding you do when deciding which tires to buy.

-Traditional considerations like a tire’s puncture resistance, weight, wear, and price also plays into your decision-making.
+Traditional considerations like a tire’s puncture resistance, weight, wear, and price also influence your decision-making.

 And if that weren’t enough, updated views about which tire widths and inflation levels give you the best performance, recently introduced standards, and supply chain shortages on some of the tires are enough to make your head spin nearly as fast as your wheels do.

-To deal with all of this, I periodically update (see date at the top of this post) the tires models and sizes I’ve reviewed, what matters most in evaluating them, and how they compare to find the best tubeless tires for road cycling enthusiasts, those we can ride on every day for training and racing that have a puncture belt.
+To deal with all of this, I periodically update (see date at the top of this post) the tire models and sizes I’ve reviewed, what matters most in evaluating them, and how they compare to find the best tubeless tires for road cycling enthusiasts, those we can ride on every day for training and racing.

 Related Reviews